drew1kun/ansible-role-rpi_bootstrap/README.md

 If the .vault.pass key file is lost we ca always recreate **vault_bootstrap_core_new_root_passwd** and **vault_bootstrap_core_user0_passwd** variables and *vars/main.yml* file

-NOTE:Following instructions for some reason does not work on Mac
+NOTE: Following instructions for some reason does not work on Mac

 Calculate SHA512 hash with salt using either Python3: